 7 AFFORDABLE AND CLEAN ENERGY Affordable and Clean Energy and Climate Action 13 CLIMATE The Company, fully aware of the potential negative impact its activities may have on the surrounding environment, aims to operate in a manner that minimizes such impact as much as possible.
 In the management of its Funds and related portfolios, the Company conducts an assessment of environmental factors in order to raise awareness among companies and Funds about the importance of environmental protection.
-Sustainable Cities and Communities 11 SUSTAINABLE CITIES The SGR invests in the real estate sector through ongoing dialogue with both public and private stakeholders, with the aim of promoting urban renewal and regeneration initiatives.
+Sustainable Cities and Communities 11 SUSTAINABLE CITIES AND COMMUNITIES The SGR invests in the real estate sector through ongoing dialogue with both public and private stakeholders, with the aim of promoting urban renewal and regeneration initiatives.
 The management and promotion of social housing Funds contribute to reducing inequalities among citizens, fostering community life and social interaction, and supporting residential development even in peripheral areas located away from metropolitan centers.
-Decent work and economic growth 8 DECENT WORK AND ECONOMIC GROWTH The Company aims to ensure appropriate working conditions within the companies in which the Funds it manages invest, while promoting and supporting the social development of the communities in which those companies operate.
+Decent work and economic growth O DECENT WORK AND Decent work and economic growth The Company aims to ensure appropriate working conditions within the companies in which the Funds it manages invest, while promoting and supporting the social development of the communities in which those companies operate.
+8 DECENT WORK AND ECONOMIC GROWTH The Company aims to ensure appropriate working conditions within the companies in which the Funds it manages invest, while promoting and supporting the social 8 DECENT WORK AND ECONOMIC GROWTH The Company aims to ensure appropriate working conditions within the companies in which the Funds it manages invest, while promoting and supporting the social development of the communities in which those companies operate.
+It primarily encourages a resource management approach focused on preserving and enhancing employees' skills and capabilities, fostering a work culture based on equal 8 DECENT WORK AND ECONOMIC GROWTH ECONOMIC GROWTH The Company aims to ensure appropriate working conditions within the companies in which the Funds it manages invest, while promoting and supporting the social development of the communities in which those companies operate.
 It primarily encourages a resource management approach focused on preserving and enhancing employees' skills and capabilities, fostering a work culture based on equal opportunities and merit-based criteria, and rejecting all forms of discrimination.
-The SGR also monitors both the direct and indirect impacts on employment and on the broader economic system generated through the Italian companies in which its real economy Products invest.
-9 INDUSTRY, INNOVATION Industry, Innovation and Infrastructure The SGR promotes innovation and technological development within Italian SMEs in which its real economy Funds invest, through transactions that support these
+The SGR also monitors both the direct and indirect impacts on employment and on the broader economic system generated through the Italian companies in which its

-5 EQUALITY Gender Equality The SGR is committed to regularly assessing the presence of women in key positions ¥ within its organization and to promoting the role of senior women in the financial 3 GOOD HEALTH AND WELL-BEING Good Health and Well-Being /\/\́• The SGR supports the development of the healthcare system through real estate investments in residential care facilities (RSAs), with the aim of making healthcare 12 RESPONSIBLE CONSUMPTION AND PRODUCTION Responsible consumption and production The SGR ensures sustainable models of production and consumption, with particular focus on the real estate sector, prioritizing construction and investments in properties with high energy certification.
+5 GENDER EQUALITY Gender Equality Ţ The SGR is committed to regularly assessing the presence of women in key positions within its organization and to promoting the role of senior women in the financial 3 GOOD HEALTH AND WELL-BEING Good Health and Well-Being /\/\́• The SGR supports the development of the healthcare system through real estate investments in residential care facilities (RSAs), with the aim of making healthcare 19 RESPONSIBLE Responsible consumption and production The SGR ensures sustainable models of production and consumption, with particular focus on the real estate sector, prioritizing construction and investments in properties with high energy certification.